Coding Task 2 - Linked Lists

 • Enemy, located in the package app.games.topdownobjects

-You will also need to create new classes in these exact locations:
+You will also need to create new classes in these locations with these names (case-sensitive):

 • TestTask2, in the package tests

 You will also be using the provided LinkedListNode class from the app.gameengine.model.datastructures package.
-You may find it helpful to add to this class, however you cannot modify or remove any of the given code.
+You may find it helpful to add methods to this class, however you cannot modify or remove any of the given code.
 You can use these additions in your implementation, but not in your tests (the TestTask2 class).
+The solutions in Autolab will use this class as given so using extra methods in your tests will cause errors when your tests are ran against these solutions.

 Specification

-In this task, you will test and implement the following specs:
+In this task, you will test and implement the following specs.
+All methods are public and non-static, except for the findPath method which is static.

 • SampleTopDownGame - Linked List Operations

-• Add a setter called setLevelList that takes in a LinkedListNode of Levels and returns void.
+• setLevelList: Takes a LinkedListNode of Levels and returns void

-• This method should replace the instance variable representing the head of the list with the LinkedListNode in the parameter.
+• This method replaces the instance variable representing the head of the list with the LinkedListNode in the parameter

-• This method should append the Level specified in the parameter to the Linked List of levels.
+• This method appends the Level specified in the parameter to the end of the Linked List of levels.

-• This method should remove the level with the specified name String from the Linked List of levels.
+• This method removes the level with the specified name String from the Linked List of levels

-• If multiple Levels exist with this name, it should only remove the first one.
+• If multiple Levels exist with this name, it only removes the first one that appears in the list

 • SampleTopDownGame - Modifications

-• Now that the Linked List operations have been implemented, you will now make the following modifications to the given methods:
+• With the Linked List operations the following modifications will be made to utilize the linked list:

 • Pathfinding - findPath method